Long Island Rail Road shooting: Perpetrator

 Colin Ferguson was born in Kingston, Jamaica, on January 14, 1958 to Von Herman and May Ferguson.
 Von Herman was a wealthy pharmacist and the managing director of the large pharmaceutical company Hercules Agencies, and was described by Time magazine as "one of the most prominent businessmen in Jamaica".
 Ferguson attended the Calabar High School in Red Hills Road, Kingston, from 1969 to 1974, where the principal described him as a "well-rounded student" who played cricket and soccer.
 He graduated in the top third of his class.

 Von Herman was killed in a car crash in 1978 when Ferguson was aged 20, and his funeral was attended by government and military luminaries.
 Ferguson's mother died from cancer soon afterwards, and the deaths destroyed the family's fortunes.
 Family friends said that this deeply disturbed Ferguson.
 He moved to the United States in 1982 on a visitor's visa.
-His friends speculated that he had trouble dealing with racism in the U.S. and that he felt frustrated because he couldn't find work outside of menial jobs.
+His friends speculated that he had trouble dealing with racism in the U.S. and that he felt frustrated because he could only find menial jobs.

 Ferguson married Audrey Warren on May 13, 1986, a native of Southampton County, Virginia, which qualified him for permanent U.S. residence.
 The couple moved to a house on Long Island where they often fought, sometimes to the point that police intervention was required.
 On May 18, 1988, she obtained an uncontested divorce from Ferguson, claiming that the marriage ended because they had "differing social views".
 Acquaintances said that she left Ferguson because he was "too aggressive or antagonistic" for her, and that the divorce was a "crushing blow" to Ferguson.

 Ferguson got a job doing clerical work for the Ademco Security Group in Syosset, New York.
 He slipped and fell on August 18, 1989, while standing on a stool to reach invoices from a filing cabinet, injuring his head, neck, and back, and the injury led to his termination.
 Ferguson filed a complaint with the state workers' compensation agency, which reviewed the matter over the next several years.
 He enrolled at Nassau Community College in East Garden City, where he made the dean's list three times.
-Also that year, he was forced to leave a class after a disciplinary hearing board found that he had acted overly aggressively towards the teacher.
+Also that year, he was forced to leave a class after a disciplinary hearing board found that he had acted aggressively towards the teacher.